-- Help anticipate costs: Krossboard features dynamic analytics reports that show how resources are being consumed over time.
-This helps organizations to forecast scaling up/down, hence to anticipate the related costs.
+- Help anticipate costs: Thanks to its dynamic analytics reports that show how resources are being consumed over time, Krossboard helps organizations to forecast scaling up/down, and are hence able to anticipate costs.

-- Enabler for cloud-cost reduction strategy: Krossboard helps make clusters consolidation decisions by giving factual insights that show how the clusters of your organization are utilized over time.
-These insights can then be used to motivate and drive consolidation decisions for clusters that are used in a non-efficient way, leading to reducing infrastructure and operations costs.
+- Enabler for cloud-cost reduction strategy: By giving factual insights that show how the clusters of your organization are utilized over time, Krossboard helps make clusters consolidation decisions.
+Insights it provides can be used to motivate and drive consolidation decisions for clusters that are used in a non-efficient way, leading to reducing infrastructure and operations costs.

 Established analytics paradigms

-With its foundation in kube-opex-analytics – which is already adopted by an established community, Krossboard incorporates the main analytics principles of kube-opex-analytics at its core.
-Leveraging also our depth and breadth experience developing and managing applications on Kubernetes, Krossboard enables further capabilities that make it unique and effective for environments with multiple Kubernetes clusters.
+With its foundation in kube-opex-analytics (open source tool already adopted by an established community), Krossboard incorporates the main analytics principles of kube-opex-analytics at its core.
+Leveraging in addition our depth and breadth experience developing and managing applications on Kubernetes, Krossboard enables further capabilities that make it unique and effective for environments with multiple Kubernetes clusters.

 Means that consolidated resource usage metrics consider individual namespaces as fundamental units for resource sharing.
 A special care is taken to also account and highlight non-allocatable resources.